 Xavier Medina Vidal is Diane D. Blair Professor of Latino Studies at the University of Arkansas.
 He studies Hispanic/Latino political thought and behavior, Mexican politics, race and ethnic politics, and state politics and policymaking.

 Carlos J. Vilalta – Centre for Economic Research and Education (CIDE) – Mexico City

 Carlos J. Vilalta is a Research Professor at the Center for Economic Research and Education (CIDE).
 He studies the spatial and temporal elements of crime and fear of crime prevention policies and prison populations.
 He is also a Visiting Scholar in the Department of Geography at the University of Cambridge, UK.

 Ferdi De Ville is Lecturer in Politics at Ghent University.His research interests include international trade, and European social, environmental and consumer protection.

 Richard L. Vining, Jr. – University of Georgia

 Richard L. Vining, Jr., is an Associate Professor in the Department of Political Science at the University of Georgia.
 His research focuses on the interaction of American courts with other institutions including the media.

 Neil Visalvanich – Durham University

-Neil Visalvanich is a Lecturer in the School of Government and International Affairs at Durham University.
+Neil Visalvanich is an Assistant Professor in the School of Government and International Affairs at Durham University.
 Neil focuses on studying politics in America, and is particularly interested in the politics of campaigns and elections, as well as the influence of racial and ethnic diversity on political institutions, mass political behavior, and public opinion.

 David Voas – University College London